 |David J. Mazzo, president and CEO of Regado Biosciences|

-The bold strategy says a lot about the Basking Ridge, NJ-based company's belief in its lead program.
-REG1 uses two agents--pegnivacogin and anivamersen--to control bleeding during a coronary intervention and open heart surgery.
-Its researchers believe REG1 can give physicians a tool to manage coagulation, 'dialing' the anticoagulation effect up or down.
+Late last year Regado's venture backers put up $51 million for a late-stage study of REG1, which uses two agents--pegnivacogin and anivamersen--to control bleeding during a coronary intervention and open heart surgery.
+Its researchers believe REG1 can give physicians a tool to manage coagulation, 'dialing' the anticoagulation effect up or down to enable doctors to safely hit a maximum dose for each patient.
 Pegnivacogin is a Factor IXa inhibitor which can be reversed partially or completely by anivamersen.
 Faster, safer surgical interventions for this growing patient population comes with the promise of some immediate health benefits as well as the prospect of a reduced number of adverse incidents along with lower hospitalization costs.

 - here's the press release

 Special Report: Is the biotech IPO frenzy headed for a crack-up?